opf/openproject/doc/RUNNING_TESTS.md

 `RAILS_ENV=test parallel_test -e "rake db:drop db:create db:migrate"`

-**Note: Until `rake db:schema:load` we have to use the command above.
+**Note: Until `rake db:schema:load` works we have to use the command above.
 Then we can use `rake parallel:prepare`**

+You may also just dump your current schema with `rake db:schema:dump` (db/schema.rb) is not part of the repository.
+Then you can just use `rake parallel:prepare` to prepare test databases.

 #### RSpec legacy specs

-Run all legacy specs in parallel:
+Run all legacy specs in parallel with `rake parallel:spec_legacy`

-`parallel_test -t rspec -o '-I spec_legacy' spec_legacy`
+Or run them manually with `parallel_test -t rspec -o '-I spec_legacy' spec_legacy`

 #### RSpec specs

-Run all specs in parallel:
+Run all specs in parallel with `rake parallel:spec`

-`parallel_test -t rspec spec`
+Or run them manually with `parallel_test -t rspec spec`.

 #### Cucumber

-Run all cucumber features in parallel:
+Run all cucumber features in parallel with `rake parallel:cucumber`.

-`parallel_test -t cucumber -o '-r features' features`
+Or run them manually with `parallel_test -t cucumber -o '-r features' features`.

+**Note:** there is also a official rake task to run cucumber features but the OpenProject cucumber test suite requires `-r features` to run correctly.
+This needs to be passed to the command thus it looks not very handy `rake parallel:features\[,,"-r features"\]` (this is zsh compatible, command takes three arguments but we just want to pass the last one here.)

+#### Plugins

+Run specs for all activated plugins with `rake parallel:plugins:spec`.

+Run cucumber features for all activated plugins with `rake parallel:plugins:cucumber`.

+#### Full test suite

+You may run all existing parts of OpenProject test suite in parallel with `rake parallel:all`

+**Note:** This will run core specs, core cucumber features, core legacy specs, plugin specs and plugin cucumber features.
+This task will take around 40 minutes on a machine with 8 parallel instances.

 ## For the fancy programmer